 Keep Your Files Safe

-SD cards do a great job at storing your files, but they’re not perfect.
+SD cards do a great job of storing your files, but they’re not perfect.
 They’re still susceptible to physical damage and corruption, and either of these can happen at any moment.
 Because of that, it’s good to make sure that you’re taking care of the files you store so that in the event of file loss, you’re prepared.

 - Backup important media files – Instead of keeping your media files on an SD card exclusively, you can make copies and store them on other media like an external hard drive, or even cloud-based storage like Google Drive or Dropbox.

-- Store your SD cards appropriately – If you have multiple SD cards, consider buying a case to organise and house them safely.
+- Store your SD cards appropriately – If you have multiple SD cards, consider buying a case to organize and house them safely.
 Otherwise, make sure your SD cards are stored in a space that’s safe from exposure to excessive heat or moisture.

 - Safely eject from your computer – Removing your SD card without first safely ejecting it can interrupt the read/write process, causing files to become corrupted.